ghadasaleem/Educational-Robotics/README.md

 # Educational-Robotics
-Project foe the robotics Lab.
+Project for the robotics Lab.